 Here’s a quick guide for how to convince your boss:

 - Have a great reputation.
 The best leverage you have with any boss is your performance.
-They are far more likely to consider suggestions from the highest performing person on the team than the lowest.
-Before you launch into tirades about the grand revolutions you want them to lead, make sure you’re in good standing.
+They’re more likely to consider suggestions from the highest performing person on the team than the lowest.
+Before you present the grand revolutions you want them to lead, make sure you’re in good standing.
 Be patient.
 Match the size of your suggestion to the quality of your reputation.

 - Match what you want to try to their goals.
 Frame anything you want to try in terms of how it might help your boss.
 Will it have a chance of helping reach their sales quota?
 Will it help them get better clients?
 Will it save them budget?
 At minimum, think about your own productivity and morale: why should your boss care about improving these things?
 Consider that and make it part of your pitch.
 You may discover that there are far better things to suggest than the idea you originally had.

 - Get support from respected coworkers.
-If your idea is interesting and possibly beneficial, it shouldn’t be hard to get a coworker or two to also want to try the new thing.
-Provided the boss respects their opinion, their interest in participating helps support your arguments.
+If your idea is good you should be able to get a coworker or two to also want to try it.
+Provided the boss respects their opinion, their interest helps support you.
 In some cases it might even be better if someone other than you makes the pitch.
 If you have a good relationship with the peers of your boss, especially peers they respect, consider trying to get them involved.

 - Look for books and respected organizations that support the thing you want to try.
 Find companies your boss respects that already use the practice you have in mind.
 There are often books and papers that can help support your case.
 Of course getting your boss to read them is another matter, but your consumption of them will better inform you of answers to questions your boss is likely to have, and most importantly, refine your own thinking about the realities of the thing you want to try.
 Maybe it’s not such a good idea.
 Or perhaps there is a different way of thinking about the problem that’s more useful.